MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/get-deployment-status.md

 ## Get Deployment Status properties

+The Get Deployment Status properties are as follows:

 - Deployment Type: The type of deployment for which you want to retrieve information.
-Options are:
+The options are:
     - Application
     - Program
     - Task Sequence
     - Software Update
 - Filters: Filters available are dependent on the type of deployment selected.
 Filters modify the query sent to Configuration Manager so that the data returned to Orchestrator is already limited to desired results.
 This improves performance over returning all data and filtering at the Orchestrator server.

-To add new filter criteria:
+To add new filter criteria, follow these steps:

 1. Select **Add** and select the property on which to filter.
 2. Select a **Relation** and then enter a value for the filter.